YOURLS/charts/charts/yourls/README.md

 This chart installs the [YOURLS](https://yourls.org) app on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-It includes the [MySQL chart](https://artifacthub.io/packages/helm/bitnami/mysql) which is required for bootstrapping a MySQL deployment for the database requirements of the YOURLS application.
+It includes the [MariaDB chart](https://artifacthub.io/packages/helm/bitnami/mariadb) which is required for bootstrapping a MariaDB deployment for the database requirements of the YOURLS application.

 ## Prerequisites